-(ii) IAS 1 'Presentation of Financial Statements'
+(ii) IAS 7 'Statement of cash flows' and IFRS 7 'Financial instruments: Disclosures'

-The amendments, issued in February 2021, are intended to help preparers in deciding which accounting policies to disclose in their financial statements.
-The amendments are effective for annual periods beginning on or after January 1, 2023.
+The amendments, issued in May 2023, introduce additional disclosure requirements for companies that enter into supplier finance arrangements.
+The amendments are effective for annual periods beginning on or after January 1, 2024.
 Early application is permitted.